 I suppose I’m going to have to refer to this as “the recipe that broke my grill pan.”
 To be fair, it wasn’t the recipe’s fault that the pan broke–I blame that on Emeril.
 A fairly new cast iron double-sided griddle, it should hold up in an earthquake, not succumb under the pressure of some tender, green asparagus.
 It was only the fourth time I’d used it, the second day in a row I’d used it to grill asparagus for this salad, and I wasn’t abusing it or teasing it or anything.
 The asparagus were sizzling, and I was on the other side of the kitchen tossing the spinach with the salad dressing when I heard a loud POP.
 When I rushed to the stove I found my grill sporting a 4-inch long crack from one side into the middle.

 Fortunately, the asparagus were fine.
 I may have lost a grill, but I wasn’t about to lose my asparagus!
 Since creating this salad the day before, I had developed a constant craving for it that wouldn’t go away.
 That doesn’t often happen to me when salads are involved, particularly fat-free salads.
 You may not have noticed, but I don’t put a lot of salad or salad dressing recipes on this blog, and there’s a reason for that.
 While many fat-free dressings are good enough for me to use to moisten my own salads, they don’t really pass my First Test of Bloggability: Would I serve it to someone else?
-Honestly, for most fat-free salad dressings, the answer is no. When company comes over I invariably whip up an olive oil vinaigrette rather than subject my guests to one of my fat-free dressings.
-The Goddess Dressing is a notable exception–as is this one.
+But for this dressing, the answer is an emphatic Yes!

-While I would call the Smoked Paprika Dressing good, it’s very good in this particular salad.
-Its smokiness complements the real star of the show, the grilled asparagus.
+It’s particularly good in this salad. because its smokiness complements the real star of the show, the grilled asparagus.
 Though I love roasted asparagus, it’s got a rival in my affections now.
 Something about the grilling, even in a pan on the stove, imbues the asparagus with the deep, slightly-charred flavor of a charcoal grill.
 They don’t cook long enough to get scorched or soft, so they maintain a solid, salad-like crunch.
 Even if you decide to skip the dressing, do give the salad a try, tossed with your own favorite dressing.
 But maybe use a different brand of grill.

 - 8 ounces asparagus, tough ends snapped off